 How do we gain weight when society demands we stay hungry?

 I didn’t edit myself to gain validation, likes or followers.
 I also never asked to be a burden.
 I just wanted the simple satisfaction of becoming a functioning, autonomous adult.
 Reclaiming inherited limits took society and those closest to me out of the equation.
-My eating disorder was like a thrifted piece of furniture; intentionally repurposed restriction.
+My eating disorder is parallel to intentional minimalism.
+I can’t have it that?
+Yea, well I don’t want it anyway.

 The Man told me no. You can’t have this.
 You can’t have that.
 These fine things are for those who hustle harder.
 I once sincerely believed that wealth was earned by people of truly great character and that I was poor because I was fundamentally immoral.
 I now realize character and wealth have absolutely nothing to do with each other.

 God told me yes.
 Yes you are.
 Yes I Am.
 Through me all things are possible.
-But god can’t pay the rent or physically protect us from seemingly real enemies.
+But god can’t pay the rent or physically protect us from real and systemic enemies.
 It was only this summer that I realized spiritual enlightenment and wealth also have nothing to do with each other.
-No matter how good, thin or woke I got it could never change the operating paradigm of a society that determines who is and is not on the list.
-Most of us will work twice as hard to go half as far.
-For better or worse, I’ve got a great metabolism.
+No matter how much I pray or meditate, no matter how thin I get, no matter how fiercely I attempt to protect myself, I will always be powerless to the operating paradigm of a society that determines who is and is not welcome at the table.

-If I was to be at the mercy of men, told to wait and wait and wait, while working towards nourishment across multiple domains of life, I’d be the one solely in control of the deprivation.
-My eating disorder has been the most accessible form of efficacy I’ve ever known, and it almost broke my heart.
+If I was to be at the mercy of men, told to wait and wait and wait, while working towards nourishment along the hierarchy of needs, I’d be the one solely in control of the deprivation.
+My eating disorder has been the most accessible form of efficacy I’ve ever known.
+However, eating disorders, like western capitalism, are deadly.

-Learning to deny basic needs was not a choice but rather a conscious response to the concrete dangers and limitations of reality for half my life.
-I say response, as opposed to reaction, because I’ve done it with absolute intention.
-I entered adulthood with a Ph.D in self-deprivation.
-I was the marshmallow kid who waited so long for sugar that by the time someone entered the room and said eat, I’d lost my appetite.
-Pop culture calls it resilience.
-Shrinks call it anhedonia.
-We don’t recommend it.
-You must mindfully commit to twenty years of delayed gratification to escape poverty, according to validated research.
+Learning to deny my basic needs was not a choice but rather a learned behavior they became a way of life.
+I entered adulthood with a Ph.D in delayed gratification.
+I was the marshmallow kid who waited so long for something sweet, that by the time someone entered the room and said eat, I’d lost my appetite.
+Pop culture calls it resilience because they ignore the realities of American poverty.
+Shrinks call it anhedonia; a loss of appetite for life.
+Why do the 4% of Americans born into poverty lose our appetite for life on the climb up and out?
+In order to get out you must mindfully commit to twenty years of delayed gratification to escape poverty, according to validated research.
 (Americans are currently losing their minds because they were asked to miss one barbecue.)
-I am mercilessly methodical.
-Ironically, I was simultaneously running on empty towards a life full of meaning, purpose, stability, maybe even joy, but had no concept of what that really meant or how to go about it, other than to get an education, watch QVC so I didn’t forget how to laugh and work a lot.
+I learned to become mercilessly methodical.
+Ironically, I was simultaneously running on empty towards a life full of meaning, purpose, stability, maybe even joy, but I had no concept of what that really meant or how to go about it, other than to get an education, watch QVC so I didn’t forget how to laugh and work a lot.

 Hilda Bruch referred to anorexia as a cage.
 Cages are helpful in the sense that they clearly define exactly how far we’re allowed to go.
 Rather than remain exposed to the insult of systemic oppression, or face the once searing pain of being cut off from actualization, I found comfort in a self-determined prison.
 I became my own warden.
 Nothing and no one could ever truly get in.

-I’d grown reflexively numb to my needs.
-The majority of wants were best left ignored.
-If I hadn’t acknowledged the world’s vehement rejection of the poverty, trauma and karmic debt we’ve accumulated, I might not have tried so hard to do something about it.
+I’d grown reflexively numb to my needs out of necessity.
+The majority of wants were best left completely ignored.
+If I hadn’t acknowledged the world’s vehement rejection of poverty, trauma and karmic debt, I might not have tried so hard to do something about it.
 Learning to navigate the gauntlet of exclusive ranks saved my life.
 Now and then, it threatens to take it.

 Long before George Floyd was murdered, I witnessed my neighbors plucked and bloodied at random right from their stoops; one of whom was beaten until he stopped moving.
-In my three-year old mind I assumed he was dead and didn’t speak of or mourn his death until last year.
-Back then, there was no global revolution giving me permission to scream so I kept my mouth shut.
+In my three-year old mind I assumed he was dead and didn’t speak of or mourn his death until a year before George Floyd made headlines.
+Back then, there was no global revolution giving me permission to scream, so I kept my mouth shut for almost four decades.

 Years later I settled for being cattle prodded by healthcare corporations while offering my clients Sanctuary.
 I’ve been advocating for this transformation to take place beyond the walls of treatment facilities but I’m just a broken, obnoxious record.
-Knowing it could take centuries more to fully dismantle systemic oppression, I wrestle with looking for opportunities to be kind and remain pliant while clinging to this current rung.
+Knowing it could take centuries more to fully dismantle this very old, very toxic paradigm, I wrestle with shadows and light every day.

 Hold on loosely but don’t let go.
 If you cling to tightly you’re gonna lose control. -38 Special